StevenD24/Python-Training/README.md

 # Python-Training

-# These are projects that I have developed while first developing in python.
+# These are projects that I have developed while first developing in python!